wangshaoli777/matebook-14-OpenCore-Hackintosh/readme-en.md

 <details>
 <summary>click for details</summary>

+- 20200918:
+deleted two fakepcid kexts and some other things，now efi is very clean，and fixed wifi-bluetooth conflict issue

 - 20200917:
 upgrade oc to 0.6.1,and removed itlwm.kext,added AirportItlwm.kext,heliport is not necessary now
 you need to download correct version for efi,it according to your os version.